Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Not Eating or Drinking

-Appetites fluctuate, but it’s probably not a good sign if your cat hasn’t eaten for 24 hours or more.
-If your cat hasn’t drank any water in the last 12 hours, or shows other signs of illness, you should take them to the vet so they don’t dehydrate.
+Appetites fluctuate, but it’s definitely not a good sign if your cat hasn’t eaten for 24 hours or more.
+If your cat hasn’t drank any water in the last 12 hours or shows other signs of illness, you should take them to the vet so they don’t dehydrate.

 5. Binge Eating

-Cats who feel like they must compete for attention and resources may resort to gorging themselves when they do find food.
-If they’re depleting the food much faster than usual, consider investing in a slow feeder and serving your cats separately if you have more than one.
+Cats that feel like they must compete for attention and resources may resort to gorging themselves when they do find food.
+If they’re depleting their meals much faster than usual, consider investing in a slow feeder and serving your cats separately if you have more than one.
 If the behavior continues for longer than a few days, you might want to take your cat to the vet.
 Overeating can be a sign of purely physical problems that will need to be medically addressed, such as hyperthyroidism.

 6. Hiding

 Unfortunately, stress can cause and exacerbate physical issues.
-Anxiety can also masquerade as purely physical issues.
-For example, if your cat suddenly yowls and strains to urinate, they could have a bladder stone, especially if you have an older feline.
+Anxiety can also masquerade as a purely physical issue.
+For example, if your cat suddenly yowls and strains to urinate, they could have an obstruction, UTI, or bladder stone, especially if they are an older feline.
 Since the physical and mental attributes of your cat are so closely intertwined, you should always take your cat to see the vet if you notice any of these signs:

 • Blood in urine